 Sara loves numbers.
 But what she loves even more is an expedition deep in to the business’s data – exploring ways to better support frontline staff and serve Momenta’s clients.
 Sara grew up in remote bush villages in Papua New Guinea.
 One of the only ways to get around was to fly in her Dad’s 7-seater Cessna.
 These days, Sara and her family go on intrepid travels as often as possible.
 They’ve been to many adventurous spots, including Thailand, Morocco, and Vietnam.
 And, after a hiatus of more than 30-something years, Sara has recently decided to take up piano lessons again.

-As a community connector, Michael’s job is to help people who have a disability or health condition access opportunities in the community.
+As a community connector, Mike’s job is to help people who have a disability or health condition access opportunities in the community.
 He enjoys helping people break down barriers so they can achieve their goals.
-Michael plays squash and golf, and enjoys time with family and friends, walking up the Mount, and going to the beach.
-He has the exact same shoe size (13) as that other sporty Michael – basketball billionaire Michael Jordan
+Mike plays squash and golf, and enjoys time with family and friends, walking up the Mount, and going to the beach.
+He has the exact same shoe size (13) as that other sporty Mike – basketball billionaire Michael Jordan

 Kurt works with clients to help them develop their strengths and passions.
 Kurt has lived and worked in China, the United States and Australia, but he loves being home, close to family, and is a regular visitor to his parents’ farm.
 Kurt and his partner love reading, listening to music and devouring podcasts.
 Speaking of devouring, Kurt is an accomplished cook and is now learning to master BBQ cooking.